 #2 Home equity loan: This a lump sum loan based on the equity available in your home.
 The monthly payments are fixed as is the interest rate.
-As we have reported, interest paid on home equity loans and HELOCs is still tax-deductible so long as the funds were used to substantially improve the home in some way.
+As we have reported, interest paid on HELOCs and home equity loans are tax-deductible so long as the funds were used to substantially improve the home in some way.
 So long as you meet that criteria, you can deduct interest paid on debt up to $750,000 (for married couples) or $375,000 (individuals).

 #3 Home equity line of credit (HELOC): This is similar to a credit card, with the amount available to borrow dictated by the equity in your home.
 You can borrow money and pay it down as needed, though you will have a minimum due once you start to borrow.
 The payments vary with the amount outstanding and the interest rate can be variable as well.

-Borrowers should educate themselves on these three loan types and select the one best for their circumstances.
+Borrowers should educate themselves on the differences between cash-out refinance, home equity loans and HELOCs and select the one best for their circumstances.
 The table below compares the three options in more detail.

 Cash-Out Refi vs. HELOC vs. Home Equity Loan